A-Fromell-ITxPT/SpecTest/apc/APC-II_Draft.md

 PASSENGER ENTRANCE are aligned or reversed in relation to the PASSENGER SPACE.

+**ONBOARD DEVICE BASED PASSENGER COUNT** - Possible implementation of LOGGABLE OBJECT designed for passenger counting based on onboard counting device (counting the number of passenger in the VEHICLE)

 **PASSENGER ENTRANCE** - A physical or virtual boundary point through which passengers can enter or exit, e.g. a vehicle door.
 A PASSENGER ENTRANCE has a designated enter-direction and a designated